Environmental

 Inland vs. Offshore Marine

-- By the end of 2023, Kirby will have spent ~$12 million dollars in the last 3 years on upgrading and repowering vessels from lower tiered engines to more environmentally friendly tiered engines
+- By the end of 2024, Kirby will have spent over $29 million dollars over the last four years upgrading and repowering vessels from lower tiered engines to more environmentally friendly tiered engines

-- In the last three years, Kirby’s Tier 3 equipment has increased by ~30%
+- In the last four years, Kirby’s Tier 3 equipment has increased by ~25%

 As engine tier level increases, engines produce less emissions and become more efficient and environmentally friendly